knetikmedia/knetikcloud-dart-client/docs/ActivitiesApi.md

 var api_instance = new ActivitiesApi();
-var filterTemplate = true; // bool | Filter for activities that are templates, or specifically not if false var filterName = filterName_example; // String | Filter for activities that have a name starting with specified string var filterId = ; // Object | Filter for activities with an id in the given comma separated list of ids var size = 56; // int | The number of objects returned per page var page = 56; // int | The number of the page returned, starting with 1 var order = order_example; // String | A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC]
+var filterTemplate = true; // bool | Filter for activities that are templates, or specifically not if false var filterName = filterName_example; // String | Filter for activities that have a name starting with specified string var filterId = filterId_example; // String | Filter for activities with an id in the given comma separated list of ids var size = 56; // int | The number of objects returned per page var page = 56; // int | The number of the page returned, starting with 1 var order = order_example; // String | A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC]